Listed on this page are our direct Bender

 cousin, 1 generation removed.

 1.2.3.7.1.4.10.2.4.6.
 Maria Ida Benz, nee Karolus, 7-30-1914--, the sixth of six children of Sebastian Karolus and Anna Rühl born in Rettigheim.
 Maria Ida Karolus married Wademar Heinrich Benz on 11-21-1940 in Rettigheim.
 Wademar Heinrich Benz, 10-25-1915--7-10-1941, was born in Neulussheim, Germany and was a German soldier killed in action during WW II.
-Wademar Heinrich Benz is listed on the St. Nicolas Church WWII plaque in Rettigheim.
-Maria Ida Benz, nee Karolus is my Bender / Blaies generation's 6th cousin, 1 generation removed.
+Wademar Heinrich Benz is listed on the St. Nikolaus Church WWII plaque in Rettigheim.
+Maria Ida Benz, nee Karolus is my Bender / Fries / Blaies generation's 6th cousin, 1 generation removed.

 Müller, nee